+:param bool process_unscheduled: Whether this function should also process sub- \rightarrow exposures marked 'U', for

+:param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation

+→progress bar.

-which epchain should be run.
-This function will fail if no XMM missions are. ightarrow present in the archive. :param bool process_unscheduled: Whether this function should also process sub- →exposures marked 'U', for unscheduled.
-Default is True, in which case they will be processed. :param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation. ⇔progress bar. :param Quantity timeout: The amount of time each individual process is allowed to ightarrowrun for, the default is None.
-Please note that this is not a timeout for the entire epchain process, but a $\Box$ ⇔timeout for individual ObsID-subexposure processes. :return: Information required by the SAS decorator that will run commands.
-Top level. ⇔keys of any dictionaries are internal DAXA mission names, next level keys are ObsIDs.
-The return is a tuple ⇔containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary $\Box$ ⊶of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the $\Box$ $\rightarrow$ number of cores allowed, and f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity]
+:param Quantity timeout: The amount of time each individual process is allowed to →run for, the default is None.

+Please note that this is not a timeout for the entire epchain process, but au \rightarrow timeout for individual internal DAXA mission names, next level keys are ObsIDs.
+The return is a tuple_containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary \rightarrow of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the unumber of cores allowed, and f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity]